Photo: Nicholas Jones

 Cyclists spend more money.
 Portland State University researchers found that customers who arrive by bike spend 24% more per month than those who arrive by car.

 Protected bike lanes increase retail sales.
 New York City found that protected bike lanes had a significant positive impact on the strength of local business.
 After the construction of a protected bike lane on 9th Avenue, local businesses saw a 49 percent increase in retail sales.
 In comparison, local businesses throughout Manhattan only saw a 3 percent increase in retail sales.

 If you build it, they will come.
 Study after study demonstrates that after protected bike lanes are installed on main streets, cycling volumes increase significantly.
-Cycling volumes nearly tripled on Adelaide after protected bike lanes were installed - and motor vehicle volume flows as before.
+Cycling volumes on Richmond St. and Adelaide St. have increase by an incredible 1,194% along the busiest part of the route, west of University Ave. after protected bike lanes were installed - and motor vehicle volume flows as before.

 Request a Danforth Loves Bikes sticker

 Do you run a business on Danforth Ave and want to show your support for bike lanes on Danforth?
-Email email@example.com to request a sticker!
+Email info [at] cycleto [dot] ca to request a sticker.

 List of supporters

 This map shows businesses along Danforth Ave that support adding Danforth to the new bike plan and launching a pilot project as soon as possible!
 Drop by, shop and thank them for their support.